GabeScott/standard-works-vault/General Conference/1997 April - Our Testimony to the World.md

 Let us be good citizens of the nations in which we live.
 Let us be good neighbors in our communities.
 Let us acknowledge the diversity of our society, recognizing the good in all people.
 We need not make any surrender of our theology.
 But we can set aside any element of suspicion, of provincialism, of parochialism.

-“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost” (A of F 1:1).
+“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost” ([[Articles of Faith 1.1|A of F 1:1]]).
 This is our primary declaration of faith.
 We speak unabashedly of the living reality of the Lord Jesus Christ.
 We declare without equivocation the fact of His great act of Atonement for all mankind.
 That act brought assurance of universal resurrection and opened the way to exaltation in our Father’s kingdom.

 This is the burden of our declaration to the world.
 It is the substance of our theology.
 It is the wellspring of our faith.
 Let no one ever say that we are not Christians.